NameMC/BASIC-SNIPING-GUIDE/README.md

 As described throughout this guide, snipers have many advantages when used in comparison to traditional hand-sniping.
 It may be complicated or daunting at first, but after a few weeks or months it becomes a lot easier to understand.
 Don't hesitate to reach out to other server members in sniping servers, some may be willing to help you.
-If you don't want to commit yourself to sniping, there is no urgency to do so.
+If you don't want to commit yourself to serious sniping, there is no urgency to do so.
 You can continue hand-sniping, however, it will likely yield less results than using an automated bot.
 Lastly, I hope you have an amazing time sniping and wish you luck along your journey!